 - Minimum credit scores required to qualify for a 3.5% down payment FHA loan is 580 FICO.

-- However, most banks and many mortgage lenders may have lender overlays of requiring mortgage loan applicants a 640 FICO credit score to qualify for a FHA Loan.
+- However, most banks and many mortgage lenders may have lender overlays of requiring mortgage loan applicants a 640 credit score to qualify for a FHA Loan.

 Home Buyers who need to qualify for a mortgage after bankruptcy with a five-star national mortgage company licensed in multiple states with no lender overlays, please contact Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for a faster response.
 Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.